Summer League Starts SATURDAY July 1 More info HERE.

-Discussion in 'Lions and Football' started by Ozarkruffrider, Feb 11, 2008.
+Discussion in 'Football, Baseball, and Hockey' started by Ozarkruffrider, Feb 11, 2008.

 Love it or hate it.
 Kevin Jones was released due to his injury history and his expensive contract.
 Also Kalimba Edwards.
 Edwards contract made it impossible to trade him as well as KJ's condition.

 I haven't been keeping up with Lion's current events and didn't read the prior posts in this thread,but did Millen pick up a big free agent back to take his place or has he targeted someone in the draft?
 I mean Tatum Bell and whomever is back there now was already weak so is there an Adrian Peterson out there???
 Earlier in the week, an ESPN football analyst indicated the Jones should get more touches and the Lions should draft little Mike Hart for backup duty.

 Wow.
 Didn't see that one coming.
 Edwards was expected, but I didn't think Jones would be cut.